-Rebecca has written and edited content for Black Enterprise, a premier business and wealth-building magazine with readership of over 2 million and a focus on minority businesses, career development, technology, and education.
-She conducted interviews with nonprofit leaders and entertainment professionals, such as Alan Jenkins, Co-founder and executive director of The Opportunity Agenda (a communications, research, and policy organization).
-Other interviews include CEO of SimonSays Entertainment, Ron Simons; actor Blair Underwood (two-time Golden Globe nominee and star of ABC’s Marvel’s Agents of S.H.I.E.L.D); playwright/screenwriter Dominique Morisseau (story editor for Showtime’s Shameless); and Emmy-nominated actor/comedian Anthony Anderson.
-She also provided support for the company’s associated media outlets, such as Our World with Black Enterprise, a network television show featuring interviews with celebrities, newsmakers and thought leaders around the country, and edited content for the 2015 Black Enterprise Tech ConneXt Summit in Silicon Valley, featuring Draper University Founder, Tim Draper.
+She has also written and edited content for Black Enterprise, a premier business and wealth-building magazine with readership of over 2 million, conducting interviews with nonprofit leaders and entertainment professionals such as Alan Jenkins, co-founder and executive director of The Opportunity Agenda (a communications, research, and policy organization).
+Rebecca has also interviewed playwright/screenwriter Dominique Morisseau (former story editor for Showtime’s Shameless), as well as Emmy-nominated actor/comedian Anthony Anderson (Black-ish) and series creator Kenya Barris.
+During her time at Black Enterprise, she provided support for the company’s associated media outlets, such as Our World with Black Enterprise, a network television show featuring interviews with celebrities, newsmakers and thought leaders from around the country, and edited content for the 2015 Black Enterprise Tech ConneXt Summit in Silicon Valley.

 As a book reviewer for IndieReader.com, she authored over twenty book reviews of fiction and non-fiction and contributed to “Everybody Pays For It,” published in The Huffington Post.